jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 Within this, then, the narrative is constructed that DV victims going from 'pre-separation' to 'mid-separation' are not passive *or* powerless - indeed, Lempert warns against this as disempowering - and so it might be considered that the movement from a 'pre-separation' ("invisible") state to a 'mid-separation' ("visible", open) state of play is one that the victim reaches themselves.

-Though the DMS might not be able to operate in the capacity of 'ensuring communications' here, it could be applied to *assist* the victim in a way that will never 'kiss and tell'; its usage in this context *should* be explicitly as a tool for use, observation and benefit of the victim *alone*, by their definition.
+Though the DMS might not be able to operate in the capacity of 'ensuring communications' here, it could be applied to *assist* the victim in a way that will never 'tell' on its user; its usage in this context *should* be explicitly as a tool for use, observation and benefit of the victim *alone*, by their definition.
 Perhaps technology, in this sense, can help the victim along the 'assistance pipeline' where humans and services cannot, much like a journal or first aid kit might - the victim has complete autonomy over it, and so can trust it wholly.
 Such cases by necessity empower the victim by assuming they are the authority on the accuracy of their own 'threat model', and perhaps this assumption of 'engineer knows best' is what prevents current technological aids from helping in all circumstances.

 ###### 2.1.2.7.2 Formal services and assistance